 The Unexpected Benefits Of Waking Up At The Same Time Every Morning

-And new research shows that it's not only the number of hours asleep that matters; it's about the time your alarm goes off in the morning, too.
+Sleep is one of the most definitive components of wellness for a reason: We all need it.
+And it's not only the number of hours asleep that matters; the time your alarm goes off in the morning is important, too.

 While these findings are based totally on self-reporting without the in-depth statistical analysis typical of more scientific studies, it's always fascinating to observe baseline associations between sleep rituals and life satisfaction.
 Findings like these raise the question: Why might keeping a definitive wake-up schedule be such an effective practice?

 Others simply might thrive on the idea of having more hours in the day.
-After all, some studies suggest getting up early could be the key to peak productivity, which would explain why people who wake up at the same time every morning are so much happier with their financial and work situations.
+After all, research suggests that getting up early could be the key to peak productivity, which would explain why people who wake up at the same time every morning are so much happier with their financial and work situations.

 If you're a night owl or someone with an inconsistent daily schedule, the idea of waking up at the same time every morning no matter what happened the night prior might seem daunting.
 While implementing a strict sleep plan isn't always easy, small changes can create a big impact.

 The deep and restorative sleep you've always dreamt about*

 For starters, having a set routine to start off your day—scheduling an early spin class or just committing to a few minutes of meditation or journaling—is important.
 Dry brushing and then jumping in a cold shower can also help jolt the system awake in the mornings, decreasing grogginess and the urge to get back in bed.